Last updated on September 4, 2025

 Asinine Antics

 Not only does Asinine Antics nerf all opposing threats, but it also floods the board with cardboard rectangles.
-It seems great for Brudiclad, Telchor Engineer as a mass token generator that sometimes saves a bunch of damage.
+It is great for Brudiclad, Telchor Engineer as a mass token generator that sometimes saves you from a bunch of damage.
 Also, two thumbs up with this name attached to this art.

 Ellivere of the Wild Court